Google Ads

-Google Ads, formerly known as Google Adwords, is an online advertising platform developed by Google, where advertisers bid to display brief digital advertisements, service offerings, product listings, and videos to web users.
-Ads can appear across Google search results, partner sites in Google search network, and the broader display network.
+Google Ads, formerly known as Google AdWords, is an online advertising platform developed by Google, where advertisers bid to display brief digital advertisements, service offerings, product listings, and videos to web users.
 It can place ads in the results of search engines like Google Search (the Google Search Network), mobile apps, videos, and on non-search websites.
 Services are offered under a pay-per-click (PPC) pricing model, and a cost-per-view (CPV) pricing model.